Security-Onion-Solutions/securityonion-docs/wazuh.rst

 Security Onion Usage
 --------------------

-Security Onion uses Wazuh as a Host Intrusion Detection System (HIDS).
-Wazuh is monitoring and defending Security Onion itself and you can add Wazuh agents to monitor other hosts on your network as well.
+Security Onion utilizes Wazuh as a Host Intrusion Detection System (HIDS) on each of the Security Onion nodes.

+The Wazuh components include:

+``manager`` - runs inside of ``so-wazuh`` Docker container and performs overall management of agents

+``API`` - runs inside of ``so-wazuh`` Docker container and allows for remote management of agents, querying, etc.

+``agent`` - runs directly on each host and monitors logs/activity and reports to ``manager``

+The Wazuh API runs at TCP port 55000 locally, and currently uses the default credentials of ``user:foo`` and ``password:bar`` for authentication.
+Keep in mind, the API port is not exposed externally by default.
+Therefore, firewall rules need to be in place to reach the API from another location other than the Security Onion node on which the targeted Wazuh manager is running.

 Configuration
 -------------